Equivariant Imaging: Learning Beyond the Range Space: Introduction

-Here, we show that typical properties of physical models such as rotation or shift invariance, constitute mild prior information that can be exploited to learn beyond the range space of $A$.
+Here, we show that typical properties of physical models such as rotation or shift invariance, constitute mild prior information that can be exploited to learn beyond the range space of $A^{\top}$.
 We present an end-to-end \emph{equivariant imaging} framework which can learn the reconstruction function from compressed measurements $y$ alone for a single forward operator.
 As shown in Figure \ref{fig:cover results}, the equivariant imaging approach performs almost as well as having a dataset of ground truth signals $x$ and significantly outperforms simply enforcing the measurement consistency $Af(y)=y$ in the training process.
 We show both theoretically and empirically that the proposed framework is able to identify the signal set and learn the reconstruction function from few training samples of compressed observations without accessing ground truth signals $x$.
 Experimental results demonstrate the potential of our framework through qualitative and quantitative evaluation on inverse problems.
-Specifically our contributions are as follows: \begin{enumerate} \item We present a conceptually simple \emph{equivariant imaging} paradigm for solving inverse problems without ground truth.
-We show how invariances enable learning beyond the range space of the forward operator, providing necessary conditions to learn the reconstruction function. \item We show that this framework can be easily incorporated into deep learning pipelines using an additional loss term enforcing the system equivariance. \item We validate our approach on sparse-view CT reconstruction and image inpainting tasks, and show that our approach obtains reconstructions comparable to fully supervised networks trained with ground truth signals. \end{enumerate}
+Specifically our contributions are as follows:

+\begin{enumerate} \item We present a conceptually simple \emph{equivariant imaging} paradigm for solving inverse problems without ground truth.
+We show how invariances enable learning beyond the range space of the adjoint of the forward operator, providing necessary conditions to learn the reconstruction function. \item We show that this framework can be easily incorporated into deep learning pipelines using an additional loss term enforcing the system equivariance. \item We validate our approach on sparse-view CT reconstruction and image inpainting tasks, and show that our approach obtains reconstructions comparable to fully supervised networks trained with ground truth signals. \end{enumerate}

-\subsection{Related Work}
+\subsection{Related work}

 \paragraph{Model-based approaches} The classical model-based approach for solving inverse problems \cite{boyd2011distributed,daubechies2004iterative}, constrains the space of plausible solutions using a fixed model based on prior knowledge (\egg~sparsity \cite{ng2010solving}).
 Although the model-based paradigm has typically nice theoretical properties, it presents two disadvantages: constructing a good prior model that captures the low-dimensionality of natural signals is generally a challenging task.
 Moreover, the reconstruction can be computationally expensive, since it requires running an optimization procedure at test time.